Jeff Kent (author): Music

-In the late 1970s, Kent was a pioneer of environmentally-orientated music and released an animal rights protest single, Butcher's Tale, with his five-piece band The Witan, on Witan Records in 1981.
+In the late 1970s, Kent was a pioneer of environmentally orientated music and released an animal rights protest single, Butcher's Tale, with his five-piece band The Witan, on Witan Records in 1981.
 They released a two-part environmental concept album, Tales from the Land of the Afterglow, in 1984.
 Kent then performed benefit concerts for several environmental and humanitarian organisations.
-In 1992, he released his first solo work, Port Vale Forever, believed to be the first-ever football club album.
-In 2000, he released his ecological concept album, Only One World, His musical style has most frequently been described as folk-rock, in a similar vein to Strawbs.
+In 1992, he released his first solo work, Port Vale Forever.
+In 2000, he released his ecological concept album Only One World.
+His musical style has most frequently been described as folk-rock, in a similar vein to Strawbs.
 From 2008 to 2013, Kent played percussion in the Glorishears of Brummagem morris dance band and claimed to have invented a new technique of playing the drum tambourine.
 In 2013, Kent co-founded Mercia Morris, in which he played various pieces of percussion strapped to his body, and he became the side's music co-ordinator.
-Some of his instrumental music was used to create the soundtrack of the film, Pictures From The Potteries, released in 2014.
+Some of his instrumental music was used to create the soundtrack of the film Pictures From The Potteries, released in 2014.